rasta-dave/lightning-lens/README.md

 ## Overview

-LightningLens uses machine learning to help Lightning Network node operators optimize their channel liquidity.
+Lightning Lens is a prototype that uses machine learning to help optimize channel liquidity inside of a Lightning Network simulation.
 It analyzes network patterns, predicts optimal liquidity levels, and provides actionable recommendations for channel management.

 ## Initial Setup